cda-tum/fiction/docs/layouts/cell_level_layout.rst

 The cell-level layout can be layered on top of any clocked layout type at compile time to extend its functionality by a notion of FCN cells that can be assigned to its clock zones.
 In contrast to ``gate_level_layout``, this layout type does not abstract from a technology implementation but embraces it.
-The cell-level layout requires a :ref:`cell technology <cell_technologies:FCN Cell Technologies>` as a template parameter that specifies the types and properties of cells available to it.
+The cell-level layout requires a :ref:`cell technology <FCN Cell Technologies>` as a template parameter that specifies the types and properties of cells available to it.
 These could for instance be QCA, iNML, or SiDB.

 Cell-level layouts merely represent structural information of the FCN circuit but do not inherently possess any knowledge of their implemented functionality.

-A cell-level layout can be obtained from a ``gate_level_layout`` by the :ref:`application <apply gate library>` of a :ref:`gate library <gate_libraries:FCN Gate Libraries>`.
+A cell-level layout can be obtained from a ``gate_level_layout`` by the :ref:`application <apply gate library>` of a :ref:`gate library <FCN Gate Libraries>`.

 .. doxygenclass:: fiction::cell_level_layout
    :members: